pifroggi/vs_iqa/README.md

 Clip to assess the quality of.
 Must be in RGBS format.

 __*`ref`* (optional)__
 Reference clip.
-If set, first clip will be compared against ref.
-If not set, first clip quality will be assessed blindly.
+If set, clip will be compared against ref.
+If not set, clip quality will be assessed blindly.
 A higher score means better match.
-Must be in RGBS format and the same dimensions as first clip.
+Must be in same format and dimensions as clip.

 __*`metric`*__
 The algorithm or AI model that computes the score.
 Refer to [this table](https://github.com/chaofengc/IQA-PyTorch/blob/main/docs/ModelCard.md) for all available options and to see which metrics need a reference (FR) and which do not (NR).
 The Model names column would be the input here.

 __*`fallback`* (optional)__
-Replacement clip if quality is too low.
-Must be in RGBS format and the same dimensions as first clip.
+Replacement clip if quality is too low/high.
+Must be same format and dimensions as clip.

 __*`thresh`* (optional)__
 Score at which the current frame should be replaced with fallback.
 Different metrics can produce very different ranges.
 Use "debug=True" to get an idea.